Discover more from WHILE I PONDER with Karlene

 That, my friend, is why we refer to it as the living Word of God.

-*If you need help with how to do a word study, check out this post at themodernmary.com for: 10 STEPS TO DOING A BIBLE WORD STUDY.
-I often use Blue Letter Bible referenced in the post for a quick word study.
+If you need help with how to do a word study, check out this post at themodernmary.com for 10 STEPS TO DOING A BIBLE WORD STUDY.
+You can use Blue Letter Bible for free (referenced in the post) to do a quick word study.